marcottelab/pivo/README.md

 # pivo
 Proteomes Inferred Via Orthology

-Repository for custom proteomes collapsed via orthology, and the scripts used to do.
+Repository for custom proteomes collapsed via orthology, along with the scripts and files used to do.